musa-salman/immuno/README.md

 - Save consumables for boss encounters or when low on health
 - Frequently check the upgrade menu using `U`
 - Explore hidden areas to find upgrades, consumables, and story triggers
-- Be patient in puzzles — rushing often leads to mistakes
+- Be patient in puzzles, rushing often leads to mistakes
 - Environmental hazards can sometimes be used against enemies
 - You can pay an expert to auto-solve puzzles, but each time costs double
   - Save this option for the hardest puzzles